 Everyone needs vitamin D – it helps us absorb the right amount of calcium and phosphate in the body (needed to keep our bones, teeth and muscles healthy).
+We can usually get enough vitamin D from sunlight, but as we are at home a lot more at the moment, you may not be getting enough.
 If you're pregnant, or breastfeeding, you should consider taking a daily vitamin D supplement.

 Some foods like oily fish (salmon, mackerel, herring and sardines), eggs, red meat and fortified foods (such as fat spreads and some breakfast cereals) contain vitamin D. However, it would be difficult to get the amount of vitamin D you need from food alone.

 Whether you are pregnant, or breastfeeding, you should consider taking a daily vitamin D supplement containing 10mcg.